UCLH-Digital-Innovation-Hub/Xhuma/infra/modules/container_apps/HEALTH_PROBES.md

 - The `transport` parameter is now required
 - `failure_threshold` is replaced with `failure_count_threshold`
 - `success_threshold` is replaced with `success_count_threshold`
+- Note that `initial_delay` is no longer supported

 ## Endpoints Implementation